 Kids will love the beer garden food, too: Sausages, potato salad, pretzels and apple strudel.

 The bustling Viktualienmarkt is Munich’s oldest and best open-air farmers market, dating back to 1807.
 There is a lot to see and sample: kids can marvel at booths decorated with garlands of sausages, mountains of fresh vegetables, and pyramids of fruits.
 The market has everything from meat, and cheese, to bread, pastries, and freshly squeezed juices.
 Buy some treats for the whole family and enjoy them right then and there or at the beer garden in the center of the market.

 07 of 09

-Its 5,000 animals from all over the world are grouped according to their regions and are roaming the park in their natural habitat.
+Its 5,000 animals from all over the world are grouped according to their regions and roam the park in their natural habitats.
 There’s also a petting zoo, pony and camel rides in summer, and a penguin parade in winter.

 08 of 09

 The Spielzeugmuseum (Munich’s Toy Museum) is housed in a narrow clock tower of Munich’s old Town Hall.
 Opened in 1983, the museum spans four floors (there is no elevator), full of unique historical toys from Europe and the United States.
 There are dolls, teddies, toy trains, and vintage Barbies.
 This is not an interactive exhibition and the toys are only for viewing so it is probably best for older childrenContinue to 9 of 9 below.